 How Can I Prevent Respiratory Infections?

-- Get the pneumococcal vaccine.
-You should only need the vaccine once, with a booster as needed.
+- Talk with your doctor about getting the pneumococcal [noo-muh-KOK-uhl] shot.
+You should only need the shot once and a booster as needed.

 - Keep your breathing equipment clean.
 This includes your asthma inhaler, nebulizer and nebulizer tubing, and mouthpiece.